MrHeadwar/Layerstodivs/README.md

 Optionaly, some custom CSS can be applied to the divs, and to the *:hover* state of the divs.

+If a layer is named anything*@an_url*, i.e. includes an "@" followed by some url, a link to this url will be auto generated.

 ![Screenshot](screenshot.png)

 ## Install